-• In Denver, police afficers reported 60, complaints of interference since Sep-In Sectors, of Inserference since September tomplain of Inserference since September tomatering situation, but that is our concern -- you're living an berrowed time," said Sorven Cooper, division chief for the Denver Police Department.
+• In Denvet, police officers reported 60 complains of interference since September.

+We have not encountered that life threatening situation, but that is our concern-you've bling on Detrowed time," said Stovan Cooper, division chief for the Denver Police Department.

-chief for the Denver Police Department-in Scottsele, Artz, during a seven-month period hast year, police officers could not use their radius when they charged into bars to break up brawls in an entertainment district.
-Y all policities and hims such cop don's work will bundhed of hims such cop don's work
+• In Scotsdele, Ariz, during a sevenmenth period last year, police officers could not use their radios when they charged into bars to break up brawls in an entertainment district.